JenniferShelton/JenniferShelton.github.io/_episodes/80-single-cell-rna.md

 >
 > Code below to remap the clusters, and output a new plot with the updated cluster labels.
 >
 > Note, it is important to put the cluster IDs in single quotes!
-Otherwise "1" might pull out the first level (which is cluster 0).
+Otherwise for example, `1` might pull out the first level (which is cluster 0).
 >
 > ```
 > clusters = Idents(seurat_object)